NicoMadd/pixel-art/README.md

 - Change to a tree implementation maybe?
 Reduce iteration searching.
 Maybe an index?
 Hash Index?
 - Change Backend and replicate NodeJS instances.
 If it needs to scale it will be difficult by now.
 - Add Redis to handle fast pixel changes and persistance among other instances in the future.
+- Handle pixels reset in client side, in case the server fails and returns to a older state.

 Anyway, back to sleep :sleeping: